VHDL coding tips and tricks: March 2010

 begin

-if (not endfile(infile)) then --checking the "END OF FILE" is not reached.
+if (not endfile(read_file)) then --checking the "END OF FILE" is not reached.

---reading the data from the line and putting it in a real type variable.
+--reading the data from the line and putting it a variable 'data_read'.

 else